kevinrodbe/library/content/02-resources-and-get.md

 Alongside the status code, responses also send back **Headers**.

 Headers are like labels that we stick on an envelope.
-They include additional information that API clients can use to make decisions.
+They include additional information that API clients can use to help with further access to the corresponding resource.

 > Headers are like labels that we stick on an envelope to ensure that it’s delivered to the right place and to set processing context for the contents - REST in Practice.